yilmazbingo/Portfolio-Next.js/README.md

       }
     }

 since the implementation of authentication has changed, the way how we inform has to change as well.
-Anything that is returned from getInitialProps of _app.js is attached to each component as prop. so we have to pass this prop to every component's <BaseLayout/> because it wraps the header and in the header component we use it. in Header.js
+Anything that is returned from getInitialProps of _app.js is attached to each component as prop. so we have to pass this prop to every component's <BaseLayout/> because it wraps the header and in the header component we use it. in Header.js.(I will add redux in the future so I will just connect the header to the store)

                  const { isAuthenticated } = props;